AppsBy/Asusman/README.md

 # BloatWare Manager for Asus Laptops
+This is a batch (.bat) Windows Script for background services management for Asus Laptops.

-BloatWare Manager for Asus Laptops, easy enable or disable bloatwares from asus laptops, mainly bloatware from laptops whcich uses armoury crate
+Easy enable or disable bloatwares from asus laptops, mainly bloatware from laptops whcich uses armoury crate.

 # Usage Examples